Modern Gentlemen

 Other common conditions in women who experience chronic pain include irritable bowel syndrome, migraines, scoliosis, osteoarthritis, and back pain, among many other conditions.
 These conditions in women mostly stem from stress, the menstrual cycle, hormones, and social difficulties.

-3. Lower back pain impacts 29% of women and 25% of men in the US.
+3. Based on low back pain statistics, lower back pain impacts 29% of women and 25% of men in the US.

 (CDC)